Denali Cultural Landscape

 Age: 56 Million years

-Topographic Prominence is the elevation of a summit relative to the surrounding terrain; or the elevation of a summit relative to the highest point to which one must descend before re-ascending to a higher summit.
+Topographic Relief is the elevation of a summit relative to the surrounding terrain in a defined area; Topographic Prominence is the elevation of a summit relative to the highest point to which one must descend before re-ascending to a higher summit on a contiguous landmass.

 In the process of plate tectonics, (the Pacific plate is diving beneath Alaska, or the North American Plate) land surfaces in Alaska are continually compressed and folded, which pushes up Denali, as well as the rest of the mountains in the Alaska Range.
 The Pacific plate has been acting like a conveyor belt for hundreds of millions of years, bringing bits of islands, ocean floor, and slivers of other continents northward to form accretionary terranes, which are pieced together like a jigsaw puzzle.